 What to discover at the Museum of Trade Ceramics?

 The museum is a two-story wooden house built around the 19th century.
-The house is divided into 3 parts according to the typical architectural style of Hoi An ancient houses: the front room, the back room and the bridge.
+The house is divided into 3 parts, following the typical architectural style of Hoi An’s ancient houses: the front room, the back room, and the bridge.
 The terrace is located between the front and back houses, with the kitchen and bathroom at the back.

 A place to help you understand more about trade ceramics

-If you are passionate about antiques, like to learn about the history of formation as well as understand more about the meaning of pottery, then come to Museum of Trade Ceramics!
+If you are passionate about antiques, like to learn about the history of formation, and understand more about the meaning of pottery, then come to the Museum of Trade Ceramics!
 You will have an overview of pottery.
-Until now, the museum is storing and displaying more than 450 ceramic artifacts dating from the 8th – 18th centuries.
-The specimens here mostly come from China, the Middle East, India, Japan, Thailand and of course Vietnam.
+Until now, the museum has been storing and displaying more than 450 ceramic artifacts dating from the 8th to the 18th centuries.
+The specimens here mostly come from China, the Middle East, India, Japan, Thailand, and, of course, Vietnam.

 Museum of Trade Ceramics

 The front of the museum displays a map of the World’s Maritime Ceramics Route, which shows the routes and stops that merchant ships carrying ceramics passed through.
 On the ceramic road across the East Sea, there is a stop at Hoi An and a number of other trading ports in the region.
-This is an intermediary place to receive and ship goods between the East and West regions of the world.
+This is an intermediary location for receiving and shipping goods between the East and West regions of the world.

 Museum of Trade Ceramics